22AviPatel/davis_rig_parser/README.md

 # Davis Rig Parser

 This module is for preprocessing and parsing brief access task data from the Med Associates gustometer, also known as the "Davis Rig."
-It ajusts the raw inputs for  some artifacts created by the Davis Rig, including false licks.
+It ajusts the raw inputs for  some artifacts created by the Davis Rig, including false licks (see Changing Parameters).

 ## Installation